-Resource Area Affected Environment Interaction Summary of Rationale for No Detailed Analysis Installation Airspace Socioeconomics Yes No Socioeconomic impacts with respect to the installation are addressed in detail in Section 3.5.4.
+Resource Area Affected Er Intera ction Summary of Rationale for No Detailed Analysis Installation Airspace Socioeconomics Yes No Socioeconomic impacts with respect to the installation are addressed in detail in Section 3.5.4.
 With regards to airspace, the socioeconomic aspect of potential impacts to lands underlying SUA was not evaluated because SUA use would be consistent with ongoing actions, and there would be no development or other socioeconomic-related activities occurring under the airspace because of the Preferred Alternative.
 Therefore, the ROI for socioeconomics was considered to consist only of the installations themselves.
-Noise analysis presented in Section 3.3 (Noise) show that while there may be some noise level increases in certain areas, aircraft in the MOAs and Restricted Areas are typically flying at high altitudes, with noise levels ranging from less than 45 dB L {dnmr} to 64.6 dB L {dnmr} under all airspace units.
+Noise analysis presented in Section 3.3, Noise , shows that while there may be some noise level increases in certain areas, aircraft in the MOAs and Restricted Areas are typically flying at high altitudes, with noise levels ranging from less than L {dnmr} 45 dB to L {dnmr} 64.6 dB under all airspace units.
 The F-35 typically flies at higher altitudes, and with only 12 F-16 aircraft (which typically fly lower than the F-35), single-event noise exposure within the SUA would be infrequent.
 Overall, noise levels associated with the Preferred Alternative would be relatively consistent with existing conditions and should not significantly impact socioeconomic resources under airspace.
-Environmental Justice Yes No Environmental justice impacts with respect to the installation are addressed in detail in Section 3.6.4.
-With regards to airspace, the environmental justice aspect of potential impacts to lands underlying SUA was not evaluated because noise levels associated with the Preferred Alternative would be relatively consistent with existing conditions and, in populated areas, would remain below recommended land use thresholds.
-Therefore, potential impacts associated with noise to any low income, minority, children, or elderly living beneath these airspace areas would not be expected to be significant.
+Environmental Justice Yes Environmental justice impacts with respect to the instal addressed in detail in Section 3.6.4.
+With regards to air environmental justice aspect of potential impacts to lan SUA was not evaluated because noise levels associated.
 Airspace Yes Yes There are no formal airspace change proposals at this time.
 Airspace would be utilized and scheduled as per existing conditions.
 Airspace is adequate for training purposes and can accommodate additional FMS PTC aircraft (see Section 2.4, Alternative Selection Process).
-While there would be increased military aircraft presence in these airspace units, sortie operations in each airspace area would continue to be scheduled and managed by the 188 WG and controlled by the Memphis Air Route Traffic Control Center per those regulatory and local operating procedures that separate military flights to/from and
+While there would be increased military aircraft presence in these airspace units, sortie operations in each airspace area would continue to be scheduled and managed by the 188 WG and controlled by the Memphis Air Route Traffic Control Center per those regulatory and local operating

-13 40 CFR § 1509.1(f)(1) requires that the lead agency identify and eliminate from detailed study the issues that are not significant or have been covered by prior environmental review(s), narrowing the discussion of these issues in the statement to a brief presentation of why they will not have a significant effect on the human environment or providing a reference to their coverage elsewhere.
+16 40 CFR § 1501.9(f)(1) requires that the lead agency identify and eliminate from detailed study the issues that are not significant or have been covered by prior environmental review(s), narrowing the discussion of these issues in the statement to a brief presentation of why they will not have a significant effect on the human environment or providing a reference to their coverage elsewhere.